lanl/hippynn/docs/source/examples/weighted_loss.rst

 This is shorthand for creating an :class:`~hippynn.graphs.nodes.base.base.InputNode` with the database index state, and then feeding it into the ``of_node`` method::

-    sample_weights = hippynn.graphs.inputs.InputNode(db_name="weight_name", index_state=hippynn.graphs.IdxType.Molecules)
+    sample_weights = hippynn.graphs.inputs.InputNode(db_name="weight_name", index_state=hippynn.graphs.IdxType.Systems)
     weighted_mse_target = hippynn.graphs.loss.WeightedMSELoss.of_node(target, sample_weights)

 You may want to manually create the weight ``InputNode`` if you're re-using the same weights multiple times, as it will prevent multiple references to the same quantity.
-We use :class:`~hippynn.graphs.indextypes.IdxType.Molecules` in the case of a system-valued target such as energy.
+We use :class:`~hippynn.graphs.indextypes.IdxType.Systems` in the case of a system-valued target such as energy.
-In the case of an atom-valued target such as charge, use :class:`~hippynn.graphs.indextypes.IdxType.MolAtom`.
+In the case of an atom-valued target such as charge, use :class:`~hippynn.graphs.indextypes.IdxType.SysAtom`.